 How this post came to be

-I have to be honest - I love the concept of Google fonts, but I find the execution to always be somewhat... lacking.
-I don't know.
+I love the concept of Google fonts, but I find the execution to always be somewhat lacking.
 When compared to classics like Futura, Bodoni, Garamond - even Helvetica - they just fall short, and I rarely, if ever, end up using them.

 Can you relate?